bjurd/dermacore/README.md

 # Installation

-Clone the repository to the `/garrysmod/addons/` folder, the resulting folder will be placed at `/garrysmod/addons/dermacore`.
+Clone the repository to the `/garrysmod/addons/` folder, the resulting folder should be placed at `/garrysmod/addons/dermacore`.

 <details>